 The idea of setting standards is one that gets tossed around a great deal, but the truth of the matter is - without standards, the effectiveness of the network is greatly reduced.
 If we are unable to communicate when normal systems fail because we couldn't be on the same "wavelength" under normal conditions, we can't expect to call for assistance in times of trouble.
 If we are caught out of town with just our BOB's and a minimal supply of gear, we may need to restock from our allies' pantry.
 If an alliance member is a diabetic, an epileptic, suffer from hypertension or other chronic condition, the likelihood of survival in an away-from-home disaster is enhanced if mutual aid partners happens to have a stock of the prescription meds that has been provided for just such a purpose.

 Therefore, in the interest of creating an effective, constructive, and productive mutual aid/support network, the first step involves establishment of the ground rules.

-The following information is just that - information.
+The information in the Survival and Preparedness Articles page is just that - information.
 Use it as you wish, to the letter or modified to fit your personal requirements - or find a better way and point the rest of us in the right direction - but do something!
-Before rejecting it out-of-hand, remember that this information comes from those who are considered preparedness level experts with years of experience sorting through what works and what doesn't.
+Before rejecting it out-of-hand, remember that this information comes from those who are considered expert level survivalists with years of experience sorting through what works and what doesn't.